CBAM

 10 million euros) are exempt from taxation on the annual turnover of less than 10 million euros.

-CBAM during the first three years of implementation (2026-2028).
+CBAM during the first three years of implementation (2026-2028). - Low-carbon products: Some products with low carbon content are

 low carbon emissions, such as certain types of fertilizers and